-There’s no denying that bookies and free bets go together like bees and honey.
-And whilst most bookmakers will liberally hand out bonuses to their customer base, it’s widely accepted that the best free bet offers tend to go to new customers.
+There’s no denying that bookies and free bets go together like bees and honey, and whilst most bookmakers will liberally hand out bonuses to their existing customer base, it’s widely accepted that the best free bet offers tend to go to new customers.

 Bookie Sign Up Offers

 |18+.
 UK+IRE only.
 Min first bet £5 at odds 1/2 or more.
 Tote and Pool excluded.
 Must be placed within 14 days of account reg. £20 credited as 4 x £5 free bets.
 Not valid with Cash Out.
 Free bet valid for 4 days.
 Free bet stake not returned.
 T&Cs apply.|

 * We mentioned at the top of the page that these free bets were aimed at new customers from the UK.

 This next section mainly looks at free bet clubs which can be claimed by existing customers.
 Whilst the amount and frequency of these offers varies from bookie to bookie, the general concept is the same.

 You’ll need to place a series of real money bets in a single week or month and then you’re then rewarded for your loyalty with some free bets.

 For example: Place five £10 bets in a calendar week and receive a £10 free bet.